You don’t need a crisis to question your definition of success.

 You’re not starting over.

-You’re exactly where you’re supposed to be—figuring it out in real time, like the rest of us.
+You’re exactly where you’re supposed to be—figuring it out in real time.

 And maybe… just maybe… redefining success is the most successful thing you could do.